opensearch-project/project-website/_posts/2023-04-19-Announcing-Data-Prepper-2.2.0.md

 This helps you analyze event failures without having to retrieve them locally.
 Furthermore, users that run on a serverless infrastructure can avoid maintaining a persistent fail state on serverless machines.

-## End-to-end acknowledgements for S3 source
+## End-to-end acknowledgments for S3 source

 Data Prepper's `s3` source now support end-to-end acknowledgments.